Tunis travel guide

 Car rental: Car rental companies represented at the airport include Budget, Hertz, Avis and Sixt.

-Airport Taxis: Taxis are available at the airport and cost roughly TND 5 to the city centre.
+Airport Taxis: Taxis are available at the airport and cost roughly between TND 5 and TND 15 to the city.
 Taxis should be metered and visitors should insist the meter is turned on.
 There are extra charges for luggage and travelling after 9pm.